State Variables and Constraints in Thermodynamics of Solids and Their Implications: Roles of constraints and equilibrium properties

 \subsection{Degeneration of the state space}

 A constraint is linked to the notion of missing information (lack of detailed information), which is a useful interpretation of entropy \cite{Haar-Thermostat,Ben-Naim,Jaynes57}.
 Missing information implies an increase in uncertainty.
 It is brought about most drastically when degeneration of the state space occurs, as described below.
 Although the number of atoms $N_{\rm at}$ is not altered in a transformation from a solid phase to a gas phase, readers may wonder why the number of TCs changes markedly from the order of $10^{23}$ to only 2.
 The point is how many coordinates are {\em uniquely} determined in equilibrium state.
-For a gas state, the detailed positions of a large number of atoms are irrelevant to thermodynamic properties of the gas in equilibrium.
+For a gas state, information of detailed positions of atoms is irrelevant to thermodynamic properties of the gas in equilibrium.

 For perfect crystals, all the positions of the atoms ${\bf R}_{j}$ are confined in their respective unit cells, whose volume is $v_{c}$.
 We can experimentally determine $\bar{\bf R}_{j}$ with certainty.
 The entropy per atom can be roughly estimated by $\ln (v_{c}/v_{Q})$, where $v_{Q}=\lambda_{T}^{3}$ and $\lambda_{T}$ is the thermal de Broglie wavelength.
 Since the size $v_{c}$ is comparable to $v_{Q}$, $S$ is close to zero.
 The boundary of a unit cell is a wall of the $j$th constraint $\xi_{j}$.
 Let us remove the first wall $\xi_{1}$.
 Then, atoms 1 and 2 can interchange their positions.
 It is uncertain which atom is in which cell, except that the two atoms are located somewhere in a volume of $2 v_{c}$. $S$ is increased to $\ln (2 v_{c}/v_{Q})$.
-We lose either one of two positions from the set of thermodynamic coordinates $\{ \bar{\mathbf{R}}_{j} \}$.
+We lose either one of two positions from the set of TCs $\{ \bar{\mathbf{R}}_{j} \}$.
 Next, let us remove the second wall $\xi_{2}$.
-The coordinate of atom 3 is lost in the set $\{ \bar{\mathbf{R}}_{j} \}$, whereas $S$ is increased to $\ln (3 v_{c}/v_{Q})$.
-In this way, when all the walls are removed, we lose all the positions of atoms, leaving only the whole volume $V = N_{\rm at} v_{c}$ as useful information.
+The coordinate of atom 3 is lost in the set $\{ \bar{\mathbf{R}}_{j} \}$, associating with an increase $S$ to $\ln (3 v_{c}/v_{Q})$.
+In this way, when all the walls are removed, we lose all the positions of atoms from the set of TCs, leaving only the whole volume $V = N_{\rm at} v_{c}$ as useful information.
 The final state is a gas state, whose entropy is given by $V$ only, as $\ln (V/v_{Q})$.
 During this process, the number of TCs has been reduced to one from $3 N_{\rm at}$,

-It is said that the {\it degeneration of the dimensionality of state space} occurs \cite{note1}.
+It is said that the {\it degeneration of the dimensionality of state space} occurs.